charles-e/wa11yg8r.org/Vanity.md

 Wrote keypair to Wa11ysC4xguKmaSERxA9asHH6Bex2o3uWHFex1C27eu.json
 ```

-Couple of points: First, yes that's "Wa11y" with two ones, because "1" and "l" because visual ambiguity is not allowed with public keys (per the bs58 "standard")[https://bitcoin.stackexchange.com/questions/75527/eli5-what-is-base58check-encoding].
+Couple of points: First, yes that's "Wa11y" with two ones, because "1" and "l" because visual ambiguity is not allowed with public keys [per the bs58 "standard"](https://bitcoin.stackexchange.com/questions/75527/eli5-what-is-base58check-encoding).
 Second, I really did that and it took a *while*!!!
 More than 37 hours on my 8 core modern linux development box.

 Your read that correctly: 37 hours (to search 17,738,000,000 (almost 18 billion) keypairs)

 Why can it take so long?
 Note that I used the word "can" not "does."
 It *can* take a while because its simply random chance: The program is literally generating ("grinding") random pubkey pairs with over and over again until the keypair's pubkey actually matches your desired string of characters.
 Just to *grind* the point home: a pubkey has 128 bits of randomness, which is a very big roulette wheel to spin.

 So how do you possibly speed this up?
 * Use a short match.
-Matching `--starts-with Wa:1` happens nearly instantly, matching `--starts-with Wa1:1` took 11 seconds.
+Matching `--starts-with Wa:1` happens nearly instantly, matching `--starts-with Wa1:1` took 11 seconds and `Wa11` took almost half an hour on my three-year-old macbook pro.
 Beyond that length you might want to get some coffee and come back many minutes/hours later...

 * Use a really fast computer with many cores.
 By default the program uses 8 parallel threads to go eight times faster than a single thread if you have more than 8 cores its worth it to use the `--threads` option set to however many cores your hardware uses.